 It was 6 months that she had been missing, and now surely Cindy and George would have the answers they so desperately wanted.

 Casey’s trial began on May 11th, 2011, and everyone was positive she was going to jail for life.
 The death penalty was also on the table.

 Photobucket.com; Casey smiles in the black and white photo above

-While Casey sat there and smirked, her defense team told so many twisted tales to the court.
+While Casey sat there, her defense team told so many stories to the court.

 From Caylee accidentally drowning, to Casey being abused by her father, to the meter reader having planted Caylee where she was found, they came up with everything they could think of.

 They tried their very best to create reasonable doubt among the jury.